 Squires must submit custom heraldry for the roll of arms.
 Personal arms must be sufficiently different from existing arms in the Order, and may be updated as needed.
 Arms may be updated at the discretion of the member, within reason.
 The Knight Commander, or a designated Herald, will have final discretion.

 When a Yeoman feels that he or she is ready, or at the request of a sponsor, the Yeoman can apply to become a Squire.
 The primary requirements for becoming a Squire is that the Yeoman must create heraldry (coat of arms), and receive sponsorship from two Knights.
 There is no minimum or maximum time that a person must spend as a Yeoman, but this is meant to be an important stepping stone toward knighthood, that has its own position of nobility.
 This will initiate a private discussion thread amongst the knights, and the sponsors will act as intermediaries and representatives for the Yeoman.
-The Review Board will vote on the rank advancement.
+The available active knights or Review Board will vote on the rank advancement.
 If the vote fails, the Yeoman must wait at least 90 days before another attempt.

 - Learned about the Order and its ideals